FOUR LAKES TASK FORCE

 1. Can I donate to a specific lake fund?

-No. The lakes are a system of waterways along the Tittabawassee River and are being operated as a holistic unit.
-Funding raised through the Task Force will enable us to pay for critical activities that must be addressed in the next 1-3 years.
+No. The lakes are a system of waterways along the Tittabawassee River and are operated as a holistic unit.
+Funding raised through the Task Force enables us to pay for critical activities.
 These activities span all of the lake communities rather than individual lakes.
-Money donated to Lake Associations will go towards their operations and investments to their respective lakes.
+Money donated to lake associations will go towards their operations and investments to their respective lakes.

 2. Are donations put towards reimbursing board members or legal expenses?